Dentist Resume Format

 Header / Contact Information

 Include your full name, professional email, phone number, LinkedIn profile, and optionally your city and state.
-For dentists, adding links to professional associations or a personal website can enhance your credibility.
+For dentists, adding your license number or a link to an online portfolio showcasing clinical cases can add credibility.

 Professional Summary

-A concise 3–4 sentence summary that presents you as a skilled and compassionate dental professional.
-Tailor it to each job.
-Mention years of clinical experience, areas of expertise, and notable accomplishments.
+A concise 3–4 sentence overview positioning you as a skilled and compassionate dental professional.
+Customize this for each application.
+Highlight years of clinical experience, specialties, and key accomplishments.

 Example